Facebook VP Says Company Won't Use Experts To Fix Fake News Because It is Worried About Criticism - Slashdot

 Re: (Score:1)

-Re: Totally unbiased opinion by TFA's 'journalist (Score:1)
+Re: Totally unbiased opinion by TFA's 'journalist (Score:2, Informative)

 And you, obviously, are the final arbiter of Truth and Fiction.
 Because you say so.